slifty/torwolf/docs/GAME.md

 1. Make a fun game.
 2. Teach people about secure online communication.

-If you have played [werewolf or mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)) (the in person deception game) it is inspired by that, but is a signficantly different scenario and ruleset.
+If you have played [werewolf or mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)) (the in person deception game) it is inspired by that, but is a significantly different scenario and ruleset.

 #The Scenario